RoshanCodes/Student-Listings-App/README.md

 ### Review Page

-- Implemented the review page, enabling users to leave feedback on listed items, fostering user interaction and engagement.
+- Implemented the review page, enabling users to leave feedback on listed items, and fostering user interaction and engagement.

 ### UI Design and Interconnected Features

 - Designed the overall user interface (UI) of the app to ensure an intuitive and seamless user experience.
-- Interconnected all features, creating a cohesive and integrated platform for users to easily navigate and interact with.
+- Interconnected all features, creating a cohesive and integrated platform for users to navigate and interact easily.

 ## How to Run the App